Adaptively Perturbed Mirror Descent for Learning in Games: Adaptively Perturbed Mirror Descent

-The conventional FTRL updates its strategy based on the gradient feedback of the payoff function and the regularization term.
+The conventional MD updates its strategy based on the gradient feedback of the payoff function and the regularization term.
 The regularization term adjusts the next strategy so that it does not deviate significantly from the current strategy.
-The main idea of our framework is to perturb the gradient vector so that the next strategy is pulled toward a predefined strategy, which we call the {\it slingshot} strategy.
-The intuition is that perturbation with the slingshot strategy stabilizes the learning dynamics.
-Indeed, Mutant FTRL instantiated in Example \ref{exm:mftrl} encompass replicator-mutator dynamics, which is guaranteed to an approximate equilibrium in two-player zero-sum games~\citep{abe2022mutationdriven}.
-FTRL-SP inherits the nice features of Mutant FTRL beyond two-player zero-sum games.
+APMD perturbs the gradient payoff vector by the divergence between the current strategy $\pi_i^t$ and a predefined slingshot strategy $\sigma_i$.
+If the current strategy is far away from the slingshot strategy, the magnitude of the perturbation increases.
+Note that if both strategies are equivalent, no perturbation occurs, and APMD just seeks a strategy with a higher expected payoff.
+As Figure~\ref{fig:exploitability_compare_pi_sigma} illustrates, the divergence first fluctuates, and then the current strategy profile comes close to a stationary point where the gradient of the expected payoff vector is equal to the gradient of the magnitude of the perturbation so that the perturbation via slingshot stabilizes the learning dynamics.
+Indeed, Mutant Follow the Regularized Leader (Mutant FTRL) instantiated in Example \ref{exm:mftrl} encompasses replicator-mutator dynamics, which is guaranteed to converge to an approximate equilibrium in two-player zero-sum games~\citep{abe2022mutationdriven}.
+We can argue that APMD inherits this nice feature.